GNOME-MouseTrap/mousetrap/README.md

 ### Using `autotools`

     cd mousetrap
     ./autogen.sh # On Fedora, add --prefix=/usr
     make
     sudo make install

 ## Running

-    mousetrap --help      # a list of command-line options mousetrap
+    mousetrap --help # Print the list of possible command-line options mousetrap

 ## Using

-By default, MouseTrap tracks your face, allowing you to controll the mouse pointer using a joystick metaphore.
+By default, MouseTrap tracks your face, allowing you to control the mouse pointer using a joystick metaphor.
 When you look left, the pointer moves left; look right, it moves right; look up, it moves up;
 look down, it moves down; look straight ahead, it stops moving.
 To click, close your left eye for about 1.5 seconds.